AMcAnerney/Arduino-F007th-Sketches/README.md

 Correctly identifies positive and negative temperature values for up to 8 channels.

 Correctly identifies humidity values for up to 8 channels.

-Prints data for all channels to the serial port every 5 minutes.

-Error checks data by rejecting humidity value outside the range 1 to 100% and temperature changes of 10C per minute or greater.
+Error checks data by rejecting humidity value outside the range 1 to 100%, humidity changes of more than 5% per minute and temperature changes of 1.5C per minute or greater.

-Work in progress...

-Send the data by wifi to a website
+Sends the data by wifi to Xively / prints to Serial every 5 minutes.